magento/devdocs/guides/v2.1/cloud/cdn/fastly-waf-service.md

   - Customer support tickets related to WAF issues that block legitimate traffic are triaged as Priority 1 issues.
   - WAF version upgrades to ensure immediate coverage for new or evolving exploits.
 See [WAF maintenance and upgrades](#waf-maintenance-and-updates).

 Both the {{ site.data.var.ece }} Pro and Starter subscriptions include the Managed Cloud WAF at no additional cost.
-The WAF service is designed to protect production environments.
-It is not available for staging environments.
+The WAF service is available only on Production environments.

 {:.bs-callout .bs-callout-info}
 For additional information about maintaining PCI compliance for your {{ site.var.data.ece }} stores, see [Magento's Approach to PCI compliance ](https://magento.com/pci-compliance?_ga=2.43680032.406717297.1541547390-1020097258.1507670992).